-The L-shaped section will be extruded along the positive Z axis by the amount specified in the Depth field shown in the next figure.
-Edit this value (45 mm) to give the solid a depth of 100 mm.
+The L-shaped section will be extruded along the positive Z axis by the amount specified in the Depth field shown in the Details of Extrude1 box (next figure).
+Edit this value (45 mm) to give the solid an extrude depth of 100 mm.